sweetest-framework/sweetest/GUIDELINES.md

     :sweetest <-- contains test resources for B
 ```

-If `app` depends on code in A and B, the same is true for the test sources: tests in `app` would rely on test sources in `:a:test-shared` and `:b:test-shared`.
-That leads to a proper separation of concerns, so for example the sources in `:a:sweetest` are responsible for offering steps classes for features implemented in `:a`.
+If `app` depends on code in A and B, the same is true for the test sources: tests in `app` would rely on test sources in `:a:sweetest` and `:b:sweetest`.
+That leads to a proper separation of concerns, so for example the sources in `:a:sweetest` are responsible for offering steps classes for features implemented in `:a` only; and the same goes for B.

 Also the module testing configuration needs to reflect the dependencies between modules.
 So don't forget to list all dependent configurations of a test configuration in the argument list of `moduleTestingConfiguration`: